 A serious complication of both diseases is called hyperviscosity syndrome.
 Hyperviscosity syndrome may occur when the malignant cells secrete an abnormal protein that can thicken the blood.
 This leads to inadequate blood flow, causing such symptoms as headache, blurred vision and mental confusion.
 Hyperviscosity syndrome can be treated with plasmapheresis, a process of removing plasma from the blood.
 This is followed by treatment to control the lymphoma.

 For more about Waldenström macroglobulinemia and treatment options, download or order LLS's free fact sheet Waldenström Macroglobulinemia Facts.

 Small cell lymphocytic lymphoma (SLL) and chronic lymphocytic leukemia (CLL) are similar NHL subtypes.
 They tend to affect the same age groups (median age of patients is 65 years), have common signs and symptoms and be slow-growing.
 The differences lie in where they develop: SLL mostly affects the lymph nodes and lymphoid tissue; CLL mostly affects blood and bone marrow but can spread to the lymph nodes.
-Treatment for both is the same: chemotherapy with the drug bendamustine (Treanda®), which is used to treat CLL.
-It's proven to be effective in SLL patients in clinical trials after treatment with rituximab (Rituxan®) either alone or with other drugs.

 To read more about CLL and its treatment options, download or order LLS's free booklet Chronic Lymphocytic Leukemia.